infinitron/openni2_grabber/README.txt

 openni_init.h contains the openni2_grabber class which has various functions to interact with device's data.
 Please refer to the Documentation folder for refrences.

+Library Usage:

+Create object of the type openni2_grabber.
+This loads all the necessary modules necessary for interating with the device.
+To use the depth(color) stream  call creatDepthStream() (createColorStream()) function of the object.
+To create both the streams call createDualStreams.
+Set VideoModes by calling setDepth (Color)Mode() functions.